 Psychological Levels Of Consciousness

 Levels of spiritual consciousness are not the only levels of consciousness we should know about.
 There are also the psychological planes of consciousness we need to consider when it comes to opening our awareness.
-Sigmund Freud, the father of psychology, has always been one of the biggest contributors of psychology.
+Sigmund Freud, the father of psychology, has always been one of the biggest contributors to psychology.

 Freud’s levels of consciousness